 Where are the HDMI ports on the back of the computer?

 The HDMI ports are found either on the video card or motherboard on the back of the computer.
-It is important to note that not all computers and video cards have HDMI connects, and your computer may only have a Display Port, DVI, or VGA connector.
-The picture to the right is an example of some of these connectors, with an example of the HDMI connector.
+It is important to note that not all computers and video cards have HDMI connectors; your computer may use Display Port, DVI, or VGA technology.